cuvva/terms/privacy.md

 We use third-party fraud detection providers that combine data of various claims using artificial intelligence and machine learning.
 This helps us to fight fraud and keep our pricing competitive.

+We use third party payment processing and account service providers to facilitate our Car Sharing features.

 The data we collect from you may be transferred to and stored somewhere outside the European Economic Area ("EEA").
 It may be processed by staff outside the EEA who work for us or one of our suppliers.

 Where the data is sent outside the EU/EEA, the protection may be based on standard clauses verified by the European Commission and other data security safeguards.
 Or there might be an adequacy decision in place guaranteeing an equivalent degree of data protection.